EyerusalemAbebaw/cookbook/README.md

 # cookbook
-This is a repository of recipe.
+This is a repository of recipes.